Lara Croft: Cultural impact

 Lara Croft's 1996 debut is often cited as a catalyst for more female leads in video games.
 Kaiser Hwang of PlayStation Magazine commented that she "brought girl power" to video games.
 IGN argued that Croft helped redefine gender in video games by providing a different interpretation of what women could do.
 Several publications have used her as the standard to which later female video game characters have been compared.
-Video game publications like PlayStation Magazine, IGN, Edge, and PlayStation: The Official Magazine have labelled the character a video game and cultural icon.
+Multiple video game publications have labelled the character a video game and cultural icon.
+The title character in the 1998 German film Run Lola Run has often been compared to Croft.
+Comparisons were also made to Bond girl Christmas Jones from the 1999 James Bond series film The World Is Not Enough.
+Additionally, both Eidos Interactive senior executive John Davis and character spokeswoman Susie Hamilton noted the character's similarities to Lara Croft.
 Jeremy Smith credits Croft with exposing the Tomb Raider games and video games in general to a wider audience.
 Computer and Video Games commented that Croft's appearance on the cover of The Face signalled a change in the perception of video games from "geeky" to mainstream.

-The character is honoured in the British city Derby, previous home to Core Design.
+The character is honoured in the English city Derby, previous home to Core Design.
 In 2007, Radleigh Homes placed a blue plaque for Croft at the site of Core Design's former offices, now a block of flats.
 The Derby City Council opened a public vote in 2009 to name its new ring road.
-The winning choice, with 89% of over 27,000 votes, was "Lara Croft Way", and opened in July 2010.
+The winning choice, with 89% of over 27,000 votes, was "Lara Croft Way", which later opened in July 2010.
 In 2020, Croft appeared on four commemorative UK postage stamps issued by the Royal Mail to celebrate classic UK video games.
+A 2024 poll conducted by BAFTA with around 4,000 respondents named Lara Croft as the most iconic video-game character of all time.

 Yahoo!
 Movies and IGN credit Jolie's role in the first Tomb Raider film with significantly raising her profile and propelling her to international super-stardom, respectively.
 Jolie commented that young children would ask her to sign objects as Lara Croft.
 After filming for the first movie at the Cambodian temple Ta Prohm, the local inhabitants called it the "Angelina Jolie Temple" and local restaurants served Jolie's favourite alcoholic beverage advertised as "Tomb Raider cocktails".
 IGN's Jesse Schedeen described Croft as one of few characters to receive a decent videogame-to-movie adaptation.
 By 2008, the first Tomb Raider film was the highest-grossing video game film and the largest opening ever for a movie headlined by a woman.
-It became the second highest-grossing video game movie in 2010, after the release of Prince of Persia: The Sands of Time.
-In 2010, it became the second highest-grossing video game film, with Lara Croft Tomb Raider: The Cradle of Life as the fourth.
+It became the second highest-grossing video game movie in 2010, after the release of Prince of Persia: The Sands of Time, with Lara Croft Tomb Raider: The Cradle of Life as the fourth.

-The Lola character in the 1998 German movie Run Lola Run is often compared to Croft.